chrisb09/ibus/README.md

 decodes all files in the source directory and stores the decoded files in the target directory.
 An additional parameter `--delete` results in all source files being deleted after they are encoded or decoded.
+Use `--minsize=x` to force images to have dimensions of at least x times x.
+Default is minsize=256.

 **:warning: Do not use --delete unless you know what you are doing!**